yewstack/yew/docs/concepts/components/children.md

 ```

 Of course, sometimes you might need to restrict the children to a few different
 components.
-In these cases, you have to get a little more hands-on with yew.
+In these cases, you have to get a little more hands-on with Yew.

 The `derive_more` crate is used here for better ergonomics.
 If you don't want
 to use it, replace `ItemPropVariants` with this: